ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Adding Preference Properties {#preference-conv}

-As Selection Properties of type `Preference` will be set on a TransportProperties object quite frequently, implementations can provide special actions for adding each preference level i.e, `TransportProperties.Set(some_property, avoid)` is equivalent to `TransportProperties.Avoid(some_property)`:
+TransportProperties will frequently need to set Selection Properties of type `Preference, therefore implementations can provide special actions for adding each preference level i.e, `TransportProperties.Set(some_property, avoid) is equivalent to `TransportProperties.Avoid(some_property)`:

 ~~~